‘Dragon Ball Super’ Episode 83: Official Spoilers Released

-Dragon Ball Super Episode 83 would be aired after this week’s episode, and it would take place after the conclusion of the special pre-tournament exhibition match for the Omni-King.
-While the official title for DBS Episode 83 has been released for a while now, the spoilers for the upcoming episode has recently been revealed by Japanese publication Weekly Shonen Jump as well.
+Dragon Ball Super Episode 83 will follow this week’s episode, and it will take place after the conclusion of the special pre-tournament exhibition match for the Omni-King.
+While the official title for DBS Episode 83 has been released for a while now, the spoilers for the upcoming episode have recently been revealed by the Japanese publication, Weekly Shonen Jump.

 The official summary for Dragon Ball Super Episode 83, titled “For the Universe 7 Team!
 Who are the Strongest Ten?!” was translated by notable DBS fan-translator Todd Blankenship, who noted that the teaser included several hanging statements.
 Here are the most recent spoilers for DBS Episode 83.